The bifurcation locus for numbers of bounded type: Introduction

-\begin{proposition} Let $\mathcal{R}$ be the recurrence spectrum for Sturmian sequences.
-Then, for each positive integer $N$, the Hausdorff dimension of $\mathcal{R} \cap [N+2, N+3]$ equals the Hausdorff dimension of $\BB_{N}$. \end{proposition}
+\begin{theorem} Let $\mathcal{R}$ be the recurrence spectrum for Sturmian sequences.
+Then, for each positive integer $N$, the Hausdorff dimension of $\mathcal{R} \cap [N+2, N+3]$ equals the Hausdorff dimension of $\BB_{N}$. \end{theorem}

 The computation of Hausdorff dimension for the sections of the recurrence spectrum is thus reduced to estimating the dimension of $\BB_N$.
-Since the latter is a regular Cantor set, there are very efficient algorithms to compute its dimension (\cite{JP}, \cite{He1}).
+Since the latter is a regular Cantor set, there are very efficient algorithms to compute its dimension (\cite{JP}, \cite{He1}), and an asymptotic estimate is available as well (\cite{He3}, \cite{DFSU}).

+Our definition of $\EE$ is somewhat reminiscent of the definitions of the Markoff and Lagrange spectra, whose local Hausdorff dimension has been studied in \cite{Mo}.
+Indeed, all these objects are defined by taking an infimum over orbits of the Gauss map (see \cite{Mo}, Section 1); however, it turns out these sets are in fact different both topologically and metrically and a characterization as explicit as ours does not seem easily achievable for the Markov and Lagrange spectra.

+Let us finally recall that the set $\EE$ is also connected to the set $\mathcal{U}$ of univoque numbers introduced in \cite{EHJ}, namely the values $q\in(1,2)$ for which $1$ admits a unique expansion in base $q$.
+More precisely there is an explicit order reversing homeomorphism between $\mathcal{U}$ and the points of $\EE$ which are not periodic for $G$ (see \cite{BCIT} \textsection 5.2); thus the value $c_F$, which is the largest non-isolated point of $\EE$ corresponds to the Komornik-Loreti constant $q_{KL}$ (see \cite{KL}), which is the smallest value in $\mathcal{U}$.
+Moreover, given a fixed base $q\in (1,2)$ one can consider the set $\mathcal{U}_q$ of numbers with a unique $q$-expansion, and this family of sets corresponds under the dictionary of \cite{BCIT} to the family $\BB(t)$; in fact, after the first draft of the present paper appeared, many combinatorial, topological or metric issues we have examined for $\BB(t)$ have been independently studied for $\mathcal{U}_q$ as well.

+For instance, the continuity of the map $q\mapsto \textup{H.dim } \mathcal{U}_q$ has been addressed in the recent paper \cite{AK1}.
+Moreover, entropy plateaus for $q$-expansions are described in \cite{ABD} and renormalization operators are used in \cite{AK2} and \cite{A}.
+Further, an analogue to Theorem \ref{main}(2) is proven for univoque numbers in \cite{KKLL}.

+Sets with the same features as $\EE$ occur also in bifurcation problems for piecewise affine maps: we just mention the recent work \cite{DK}, but also \cite{BCMP}, where one can observe the very same structure of $\EE$ in every tuning window (see \cite{BCMP}, Remark 4.29).

+\textbf{Acknowledgements.} We thank the anonymous referee for their detailed comments which improved the exposition.
+G.T. is partially supported by NSERC and the Alfred P. Sloan Foundation.
+C.C. is partially supported by the research project PRIN 2017S35EHN\_004 ``Regular and stochastic behaviour in dynamical systems" of the Italian Ministry of Education and Research and by the GNAMPA group of the ``Istituto Nazionale di Alta Matematica" (INdAM).